Return to work

 - Share your worries.
 Talk to your childcare provider about any concerns you have and keep dialogue flowing.
 A strong working relationship will benefit all of you and provide stability for your child.

 - Choose quality.
 Finding the right childcare will lessen your anxiety about returning to work.
-A childcare provider who is a member of PACEY is demonstrating their commitment to professional standards and delivering high-quality childcare.
+A childcare provider who is a member of PACEY is demonstrating their commitment to delivering high-quality childcare and continuing to developing their skills and knowledge.

 Helping your child settle in